- When started: Partnership with a local organization launched in 2010

 Residential heating accounts for more than 40 percent of energy use in most Balkan countries because previous construction and heating methods did not focus on energy efficiency.
 As a result, highly inefficient energy use exacerbates the negative effect of escalating energy prices on low-income households.
 The majority of housing stock in Bosnia-Herzegovina, especially in urban areas, consists of pre-fabricated multi-story apartment buildings that are generally of low quality, poorly insulated, and poorly maintained.
 Therefore current construction standards and practices for residential buildings lag behind European and international standards and are not effectively applied in building and in the refurbishment of old buildings.

-In the first phase, Residential Energy Efficiency for Low Income Households (REELIH) seeks solutions for financing, through a combination of subsidies and commercial loans.
+In the first phase, Residential Energy Efficiency for Low Income Households (REELIH) project of USAID and Habitat for Humanity seeks solutions for financing, through a combination of subsidies and commercial loans.
 The project targets at least one demonstration building in each partner municipality in Bosnia-Herzegovina.
 The buildings are selected based on clear selection criteria that are developed jointly by local financial partners, local governments, and Habitat for Humanity International.

 Work with homeowners: